virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/customer-segmentation-r/README.md

 - **Optimal K:** Selected k=4 clusters based on personal suitability.

+- ⌨️ You can find the full script in [customer-segmentation-churn-analysis.r](customer-segmentation-churn-analysis.r).

 <br>
 <br>

 ## 📜 Run K-Means process

 The code below is the K-Means process only.
-You can find the full script in [customer-segmentation-churn-analysis.r ](customer-segmentation-churn-analysis.r).

 ```r
 k <- 4